tonyelhabr/bdb2021/README.md

 ball away, are not categorized as pick plays.

-Regarding (2), one can make a similar argument about the attention of the defense being mis-directed.
+Regarding (2), one can make a similar argument about the attention of the defense being misdirected.
 That is, one might argue that it does not matter whether the targeted receiver is the high or low receiver (determined by relative position downfield after the route intersection) in the pick route combination when isolating the impact of the pick because, while the pick itself may be designed to free up the low